izabelastepa/izabelastepa/README.md

 <p align="left">Hi, I`m Izabela!
-This repository serves to showcase my skills as a platform to share my projects, and as a way to track my progress in Data Analytics.</p>
+This repository serves to showcase my skills, a platform to share my projects, and as a way to track my progress in Data Analytics.</p>

 ###